diporello/DOLCE-mental_states-needs/README.md

 # DOLCE-mental_states-needs
-An ontology of mental states and needs based on DOLCE.
+An ontology of mental states and needs based on DOLCE (http://www.loa.istc.cnr.it/dolce/overview.html)

 May 2020.